-The existing SR 303L facility resides within a Highway Use Easement acquired from ASLD prior to the initial construction phase, and the ASLD continues to be the underlying landowner.
+The existing SR 303L facility resides within a Highway Use Easement (HUE) acquired from ASLD prior to the initial construction phase, and the ASLD continues to be the underlying landowner.
+The right-of-way easements documented as KE 16-112646 and KE 16-112647 provide detailed descriptive information related the HUE between ADOT and ASLD.
 The existing right-of-way (ROW) width is highly variable due to the significant number of drainage channels, drainage outfall energy dissipators, and the original ramps and frontage roads.
 Maximum and minimum existing ROW widths between each traffic interchange within the project limits are identified in Table 1.